Mosaal/cozy-photos/ESOF/3rd-Report/3rd Report.md

 We were able to identify a very distinct Design Patern in cozy Photos.
 Given that the platform works mostly with the server and client platforms, it is obvious that the developers based their work in a Client-Server Architecure.

-The Client-Sever approach consists on a distributed system in which the client requests services from servers through a shared netword or middleware
+The Client-Sever approach consists on a distributed system in which the client requests services from servers through a shared netword or middleware.
+What this means is that behind all the applications and distributions for different platforms provided to the client, there is a huge service manager that gives all the features to the client platforms and connects different clients through it.
+In this case is the Cozy Server.
+Dispite the fact that we are not studying the server itself and even if the Cozy Photos platform has another more internal architectural design.
+The application itselt consists on multiple server requests which is why we believe the Cozy Photos platform was initially designed having in mind the server itself.

 ## Topics Covered by Student
 - Nuno Neto (Deployment View, Architectural Design)